Most emotional stress isn't caused by what's happening.

 That's why the same event can feel minor one day and catastrophic the next.

 The skill in this article is called The Why Behind the Why.
+(Specialized fears may require the more targeted Why Chain system).

 It means: Peeling the layers of your emotional reaction until you reach the core of what's actually bothering you.